DBlassio/Dblassio.github.io/Artificial_Intelligence.md

     - Design, implement, and understand NLP neural network models, using the Pytorch framework.
     - Represent word meaning with word vectors, such as Word2Vec, SVD and GloVe.
     - Identify semantic relationships between words in a sentence with dependency parsing.
-    - Large scale word predictions with language models, RNNs, and neural machine translation.
+    - Large scale word predictions with language models, RNNs, and neural machine translation and attention.
     - Pretrain transformers for more efficient natural language processing and understanding.<br>
     ***Libraries:** nltk, sentencepiece, Pytorch: nn.transformer, nn.linear, nn.LSTM, nn.MultiheadAttention*<br/><br/>

 2. **MACHINE LEARNING WITH GRAPHS<br>**
     *by Dr. Jure Leskovec*
     - More accurate machine learning models by underlying relational structures of your data.
-Node and edge types in knowledge graphs.
+Node and edge embeddings and classification.
     - Traditional methods for machine learning on graphs, such as node embeddings and PageRank.
+Representation Learning.
     - Using PyTorch Geometric leverage graph-structured data and make better predictions using graph neural networks.
+Knowledge Graphs.
     - Neural networks with generative models for graphs.
+Deep Generative Models for Graphs.
     ***Libraries:** networkx, torch_geometric, torch_sparse, scikit-learn, deepsnap, matplotlib*<br/><br/>

 3. **DEEP MULTI-TASK AND META LEARNING<br>**
     *by Dr. Solovino*
-    - Financial Data Analysis (Market Sentiment, Trend Analysis) <br>
+    - ONGOING. <br>
     ***Libraries:** Numpy, Pandas, Matplotlib, Seaborn, SciPy, Statsmodels*<br/><br/>